ljcolling/sustainable-computing/src/text/travel.md

 to provide some information and demonstrate how these funds would help you.
 The funds can include support for 1 night accommodation.
-Wherever possible, we encourage attendees to travel in a climate-responsible way, using public transport.
+Wherever possible, we encourage attendees to travel in a climate-responsible way, using public transport, and avoiding aviation.